tops4u/Ram-Tester/README.md

 -> No Code or Schematic was taken from any of those Projects.

 So why yet another Project?
-1. Hava a cheap and simple solution.
+1. Have a cheap and simple solution.
 No fancy LCD that does not give you real added value.
 If a chip is faulty you probably don't care at which address.
 2. Have a fast solution.
 Some other RAM Testers take more than 1 minute to just test a 64kb (8kB) Chip like the 4164.
 This project takes less than 3 secs for a 256x4 (128kB) Chip to test.
 3. Easy Setup with few components - ZIF Sockets if you need it often, otherwise probably normal DIP Sockets will be ok.
 4. Small Footprint PCB to save cost.